Shikaga/PitchBlackAnalysis/index.md

 This is one of the weirdest decisions I think in movie making history.
 To go from such a simple story, about a group of survivors, straight into a giant space opera, is just weird.

-In addition, out previously simple character, who already had plenty of interesting backstory, (who did he kill and why, how do his eyes really work, what was that "shine job" all about?), and convert him into an alien and space Jesus simultaneously.
+In addition, out previously simple character, who already had plenty of interesting backstory, (who did he kill and why, how do his eyes really work, what was that "shine job" all about?), and convert him into an alien and Space Jesus simultaneously.

 But, that might almost have been an acceptable compromise to make, if it had remained focused.
 There are plenty of interesting things that they could have done with this plot.